mui/material-ui/docs/src/pages/components/autocomplete/autocomplete-ja.md

 1. The value for the textbox must be chosen from a predefined set of allowed values, e.g., a location field must contain a valid location name: [combo box](#combo-box).
 2. The textbox may contain any arbitrary value, but it is advantageous to suggest possible values to the user, e.g., a search field may suggest similar or previous searches to save the user time: [free solo](#free-solo).

+It's meant to be an improved version of the "react-select" and "downshift" packages.

 ## Combo box

 The value must be chosen from a predefined set of allowed values.